P-p-H-d/mlib/README.md

-Another way of seeing it is that you define your data structure using M\*LIB containers (building it using basic types, strings, tuples, variants, array, dictionnaries, ...) and then you can import / export your data structure for free in JSON format.
+Another way of seeing it is that you define your data structure using M\*LIB containers (building it using basic types, strings, tuples, variants, array, dictionaries, ...) and then you can import / export your data structure for free in JSON format.

 If the JSON file cannot be translated into the data structure, a failure